Unlock Faster Marathon Times: How Targeted Speedwork Transforms Your Training

 1. Neuromuscular recruitment

-When you run faster than marathon pace, you recruit fast‑twitch muscle fibres that are rarely activated during steady long runs.
-Strengthening these fibres translates to a more powerful stride at marathon speed.
+Running faster than marathon pace activates fast-twitch muscle fibres dormant during steady long runs.
+Developing these fibres gives you a stronger stride at marathon speed.

 WorkoutDetails

-Warm‑up10 min easy + 5 min of progressive strides
+Warm-up10 min easy plus 5 min of progressive strides

-Hill repeats8 × 60‑second uphill (≈ 5 % grade) at speed zone effort, jog down for recovery
+Hill repeats8 × 60-second uphill (about 5% grade) at speed zone effort, jog down for recovery

 Cool-down10 min easy, finish with 5 min relaxed stride work